Interest in Apple’s iPhone X smartphone ‘very good’, say Singapore telcos

 She added that it will have the phones available for purchase from Nov 3, and will be able to deliver the phone as soon as the day itself or the day after.
 Asked where its stock is from, the spokesperson said it has “a few partners who give us access to (the) phone” but declined to identify them.

 When contacted, StarHub simply said that “the iPhone continues to be one of the more popular choices among our customers”, without elaborating.
-Singtel has yet to reply.
+A Singtel spokesman said there has been a "strong response" for the iPhone X.

 The iPhone X's launch follows weeks of concerns among analysts about the production of the new phone, which for the first time includes new facial identification software to replace the fingerprint sensor used on previous phones.